 - Charge prospective tenants a consistent rental price.

-- Make timely repairs and maintenance for all tenants regardless of their protected class.
+- Make timely repairs and maintenance for all residents regardless of their protected class.

-- Provide disabled tenants with reasonable accommodations and modifications.
+- Provide disabled residents with reasonable accommodations and modifications.

 We suggest using standard practices to avoid discriminating against prospective tenants or renters.
-If you ask one tenant for a security deposit, ask all tenants for one.
+If you ask one tenant for a security deposit, ask all tenants for one in the lease agreements.
 Tenant Screening procedures also need to be standardized.

 Bottom Line: The Fair Housing Act in Utah

-As a Utah landlord, it’s essential to know and understand the Fair Housing Act well.
+As Utah property owners, it’s essential to know and understand the Fair Housing Act well.
 This way, you’re more likely to attract a large pool of renters and have tenants renew their leases.
 What’s more is you can avoid any lawsuits.

 If you have more questions about the Fair Housing Act or or need expert help in managing your rental property, Envy Property Management can help.
 We’re a quality Northern Utah property management company dedicated to helping landlords succeed in their investments.
 Contact us today by dialling (801) 337-4337.